-26% Somewhat Left

 The Salt Lake Tribune’s articles include progressive social causes, such as LGBTQ+ rights, racial justice, and climate policy, which tend to adopt sympathetic and supportive language.
 For instance, its coverage of topics related to abortion rights, clean energy, and anti-discrimination laws frequently aligns with liberal viewpoints, using inclusive and affirmative language to frame these policies as necessary reforms.

 On the other hand, articles covering conservative figures or Republican-led initiatives often employ a more critical tone.
-Biasly’s analysis of recent Tribune articles reveals a tendency to highlight controversies or opposition surrounding Republican policies, while downplaying positive aspects or conservative rationale.
+Biasly’s analysis of recent The Salt Lake Tribune articles reveals a tendency to highlight controversies or opposition surrounding Republican policies, while downplaying positive aspects or conservative rationale.
 For example, in political campaign coverage, Republican candidates may receive more scrutiny, with an emphasis on potential missteps or public backlash.

-This news media bias manifests in subtle ways — such as placing greater prominence on Democratic voices, or using emotional diction when describing liberal causes, while offering more detached language in conservative contexts.
+This news media bias manifests in subtle ways, such as placing greater prominence on Democratic voices or using emotional diction when describing liberal causes, while offering more detached language in conservative contexts.
 Words like “justice,” “equality,” and “rights” appear more frequently in liberal-oriented reporting, while conservative views are often framed as “pushbacks,” “restrictions,” or “oppositions.”

 Policy and Issue Framing